codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 Codefresh provides an easy-to-use editor to create GitOps-compatible applications.

-* In the Codefresh UI, from Ops in the sidebar, select [**GitOps Apps**](https://g.codefresh.io/2.0/applications-dashboard/list){target="\_blank"}.
+* In the Codefresh UI, from Ops in the sidebar, select [**GitOps Apps**](https://g.codefresh.io/2.0/applications-dashboard/list){:target="\_blank"}.
 * Click **New Application** on the top-right.

-When creating the application, you can use the Form mode or the YAML editor.
+When creating the application, you can use the Form mode or the YAML editor, and toggle between the two.

-Creating a GitOps application includes:
+A GitOps application includes:

 * Application definitions
   Application definitions include the name, runtime, and the location of the YAML manifest.
 You can define subfolders by adding / to the path.

 * General configuration settings
   General configuration settings define the source, destination, and sync policies for the application.
 These options are identical to those in the Argo CD UI.
 We recommend selecting automated sync for your application.

 * Advanced configuration settings
   Advanced settings define the tool used to create the application, and related tool-specific settings.

-For detailed information on the settings, and each option, see [Creating GitOps applications]({{site.baseurl}}/docs/ci-cd-guides/gitops-deployments/).
+For detailed information on the settings and options, see [Creating GitOps applications]({{site.baseurl}}/docs/ci-cd-guides/gitops-deployments/).

 On selecting **Commit**, Codefresh validates the settings, and alerts you to empty or invalid fields.
 Once validated, you can see the Commit form with the application's definition on the left, and the read-only version of the manifest with the configuration settings you defined on the right.